Prem Saran Satsangi: Dayalbagh (1993–2002)

+As Vaqt Sant Satguru (2003-Present)

+On 18 May 2003, a gathering in Dayalbagh of about 25000 representatives of about half a million Followers of Radhasoami Satsang Dayalbagh, from all over India and abroad Acclaimed Prem Saran Satsangi Sahab as the Eighth Vaqt Sant Satguru (Eighth Spiritual Leader) of the Faith.
+As a Sant Satguru, he preaches the teachings of Sant Mat and initiates thousands of his eligible followers into Surat Shabd Yoga.
+Under his guidance, Radhasoami Satsang Sabha, initiated the Murar Declaration on 13 June 2010, for forging unity among different Radhasoami communities.

 He believes that the theory of spiritual systems is fully consistent with the latest theory of everything of the Physical Universe.

+Radhasoami Satsang Dayalbagh

+Located at: Dayalbagh, Agra.
+Lineage: Shiv Dayal Singh (Soami Ji Maharaj)- Salig Ram(Huzur Maharaj)— Brahm Shankar Misra(Maharaj Sahab) — Kamta Prasad Sinha(Sarkar Sahab) — Anand Swarup (Sahab Ji Maharaj, Founder of Dayalbagh) — Gurcharan Das Mehta(Mehta Ji Maharaj) — Makund Behari Lal(Lal Sahab) — Prem Saran Satsangi(Satsangi Sahab).
+Dayalbagh was founded by Anand Swarup, Kt.

+The present Guru Prem Saran Satsangi is an emeritus professor, physicist and system scientist of IIT Delhi.
+The 200th birth anniversary of Shiv Dayal Singh was celebrated in Dayalbagh from August 2017 to 24 August 2018.

 Family

-Satsangi married on 11 November 1958 (Deepavali) to P.Bn.
-Satyavati and they had 2 daughters, Prem Pyari and Dayal Pyari, who are both married.
+Satsangi sahab got married on 11 November 1958 (Deepavali) to P.Bn.
+Satyavati and they have 2 daughters, Prem Pyari and Dayal Pyari, who are both married.

 Research papers

 Satsangi has published 90 research papers and has attended several national and international conferences.
 His major contributions are in the field of Applied systems engineering including socio-economic systems such as transportation and energy systems.